Healthy Homes Assessment Waipatu

 What We Do

-We consider your investment to be a serious one and conduct comprehensive inspections so you won’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the enjoyable aspects of buying or owning an house.
+We take your investment seriously We will conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the exciting aspects of buying or owning the home.

-We offer a wide range of solutions to ensure you are completely aware of the state of any property you might be looking to purchase or sell along with other solutions.
+We specialise in a range of services to make sure you are completely aware of the state of any property that you might be thinking of buying or selling as well as additional services.

-We have a systematic approach to inspecting your property and the latest in technology for software with digital photos embedded into your document, you are able to actually see any issues that could be found.
-Because of our comprehensive report, it’s not surprising that we receive so many clients who recommend our service to family and friends.
+We have a systematic approach to inspecting your property as well as the latest technology in software which includes digital photos in your reports, you can actually see any issues that could be identified.
+Thanks to our detailed reporting it is no wonder we get so many clients recommending our service to family and friends.

 Comprehensive Home Inspections